Rule 20701: Use of Historically Underutilized Businesses

 Sec.
 4 Scope.

-This policy applies to acquisition of specified commodities, professional and other services, and construction services, by System Administration and institutions of the U. T. System, including auxiliary enterprises, regardless of funding source (treasury or non-treasury funds).
+This policy applies to acquisition of specified commodities, professional and other services, and construction services, by System Administration and U. T. institutions, including auxiliary enterprises, regardless of funding source (treasury or non-treasury funds).

 Historically Underutilized Business – a business enterprise, with its principal place of business in Texas, which is formed for the purpose of making a profit, and meets one of the following categories: